Business name: Zukul

 What is Zukul About? –The Software Cum MLM.

-Started by Jeremy Rush 2 years ago in 2014, Zukul is an online marketing system which provides users with lessons on how to gain traffic on the internet.
+Started by Jeremy Rush 2 years ago in 2014, Zukul is an online marketing system that provides users with lessons on how to gain traffic on the internet.

 It is also a Multi-Level Marketing platform whereby you earn more money by recruiting people to join and adding them as your downline.